 Sankar Gompa / Monastery

-About 8 KMs from Leh, at an altitude of 3300 Mtrs was built way back in 11th century.
+About 8 KMs from Leh, at an altitude of 3300 Mtrs was built way back in the 11th century and can be a good add to your Leh local sightseeing tour.
 The monastery houses about 100 monks and a giant statue of Kali which is unveiled at annual Gustor Festival held from the 27th to 29th day in the eleventh month of the Tibetan calendar.
-Read more info at the Wikipedia link here.

 Sham Valley Tour

-West of Leh towards Srinagar on Srinagar – Leh Highway, Sham Valley tour includes a day trip to Sham Valley that consists of (in order from Leh) Gurdwara Pather Sahib, Magnetic Hills, Zanskar and Indus River Confluence at Nimmu, Ruins of Basgo Palace and Basgo Plains, Alchi Monastery and Likir Monastery I will say it is a must do trip for anyone visiting Leh – Ladakh.
-I will write a detailed article for the same describing all these places and link it here, pretty soon.
+Not exactly a part of Leh local sightseeing but west of Leh towards Srinagar on Srinagar Leh Highway, Sham Valley tour includes a day trip to Sham Valley that consists of (in order from Leh) Gurdwara Pather Sahib, Magnetic Hills, Zanskar and Indus River Confluence at Nimmu, Ruins of Basgo Palace and Basgo Plains, Alchi Monastery and Likir Monastery I will say it is a must do trip for anyone visiting Leh – Ladakh.

-East of Leh towards Manali on Manali – Leh Highway, Monastery tour includes a day trip to Shey Palace, Thicksey Monastery, Hemis Monastery and Stakna Monatsery Depending upon the time in hand and your interest, you can also choose to visit Matho Monastery and Stok Palace a bit ahead of Stakna Monastery and complete the circuit while exiting towards Leh from Stok.
-I will write a detailed article for the same describing all these places/monsateries and link it here, pretty soon.
+Depending upon the time at hand and your interest, you can also choose to visit Matho Monastery and Stok Palace a bit ahead of Stakna Monastery and complete the circuit while exiting towards Leh from Stok.

 I hope you find the above information useful for planning your day for Leh local sightseeing on the Ladakh trip.
 If you have any questions or doubts, please feel free to post them under the comments section of this article.